 Category

-Introduction to Senegalese cuisine
+Introduction to Senegalese Soups and Stews

 Senegal is famous for its refreshing and delicious beverages.
 Among them, the most popular ones are tea, coffee, bissap, and bouye.
 These drinks are not only tasty but also have some health benefits.
 Let’s dive into the world of Senegalese beverages.